Geology of Anglesey: Glacial legacy

 The island was submerged during the last ice age by a southwest flowing stream of Irish Sea ice which reached a maximum thickness of 1 km.
 The legacy is a swarm of drumlins and a thick spread of glacial till and sporadic glacio-fluvial deposits.
 The Irish Sea-derived till is typically red/brown coloured reflecting the Permo-Triassic sandstone and mudstone bedrock of the seafloor from which the material originated.
 It also contains fragments from further afield including such lithologies as granite from Ailsa Craig and flint from Northern Ireland.
-In general, ice sourced from the Welsh mainland did not move travel north than the Menai Strait.
+In general, ice sourced from the Welsh mainland did not travel further north than the Menai Strait.
 In places the bedrock has been polished and striated.
 Global sea levels were suppressed during the ice age and it was only just over 5000 years ago that they had once again risen sufficiently to separate the island from the Welsh mainland.